 but in Hebrew, Gabbatha [Aramaic name].

 “Gabbatha” was a location where the public could witness the governor’s judgments and verdicts.
 It was an area of about 3000 square feet.
 The site was near the Jaffa Gate.
 It may have been part of the Castle of Antonia in Jerusalem.
-“Gabbatha” comes from a word meaning “high” and was an elevated place where Jesus was sentenced.
+“Gabbatha” comes from a word meaning “high”; this was an elevated place where Jesus was sentenced.

 Christians one day will appear before the bema seat or the Judgment Seat of Christ.